-This site examines research into aging and what can be done in the short to medium term to either slow or reverse its effects.
+This site examines current research into aging and what can be done in the short to medium term to either slow or reverse its effects.
 The sole purpose of this site is to explain where we currently stand as far as research is concerned and generate interest in a subject which affects each and every one of us.
 I am confident that much of what you discover may surprise you.